rust-lang/rust/text/0000-projections-lifetimes-and-wf.md

 #### Outlives for projections

 Projections have the most possibilities.
-First, we may find information in the environment, as with type parameters, but we can also consult the trait definition to find bounds (consider an associated type declared like `type Foo: 'static`).
+First, we may find information in the in-scope where clauses, as with type parameters, but we can also consult the trait definition to find bounds (consider an associated type declared like `type Foo: 'static`).
 These rule only apply if there are no higher-ranked lifetimes in the projection; for simplicity's sake, we encode that by requiring an empty list of higher-ranked lifetimes.
 (This is somewhat stricter than necessary,